odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 composer require slim/slim:"4.*"
 ```

-In Slim 4 the PSR-7 implementation is decoupled from the App core.
+Since Slim 4 the most implementations are decoupled from the App core.

-In our case we are installing the `nyholm/psr7` PSR-7 implementations using this command:
+The Nyholm PSR-7 package a super strict implementation of PSR-7 that is blazing fast.
+To install the needed PSR-7 implementations, run:

 ```
 composer require nyholm/psr7
+composer require nyholm/psr7-server
 ```

 Ok nice, now we have installed the most basic dependencies for our project.